adorad/adorad/docs/docs.md

 the external/public API that a module provides.

-In the example above, `test_hello` is an internal test, that can call the private function `hello()` because `hello_test.v` has `module main`, just like `hello.v`, i.e. both are part of the same module.
-Note also that since `module main` is a regular module like the others, internal tests can be used to test private functions in your main program .v files too.
+In the example above, `test_hello` is an internal test, that can call the private function `hello()` because `hello_test.ad` has `module main`, just like `hello.ad`, i.e. both are part of the same module.
+Note also that since `module main` is a regular module like the others, internal tests can be used to test private functions in your main program .ad files too.

 You can also define special test functions in a test file:
 * `testsuite_begin` which will be run *before* all other test functions.